- School Counselor

 Winfield Elementary- 663-2287 ext.
 19108

-Mandy Adams, PBIS Coach
+Mandy Adams, PBIS Paraprofessional

 Hello Winfield families!

-My name is Mandy Adams, and I am the Winfield Elementary PBIS Coach for your children.
+My name is Mandy Adams, and I am the Winfield Elementary PBIS paraprofessional for your children.
 In my role, I encourage students to engage in positive behaviors, and I do so in various ways.
 In teaching the Second Step curriculum weekly to every classroom, students receive instruction on social-emotional concepts and skills.
 Also, our PAWS program (Play Fairly, Act Kindly, Work Hard, and Show Respect), which is our school-wide behavioral philosophy, motivates our students to follow the Winfield Elementary behavioral expectations.
 All students have the opportunity, weekly, to earn tickets for demonstrating behaviors aligning with the PAWS philosophy; if their ticket is drawn from their classroom bucket, that student gets to choose a reward, either tangible or intangible.
 Finally, I also provide the opportunity to join a small peer group and/or receive additional instructional support for students who consistently struggle with our school's behavioral expectations.
 Please know I want your child to have a happy, calm day every day, so if ever he/she is struggling with managing feelings, peer relationships, or navigating school in general, please send them my way.

 Please reach out to me for anything you may need: email@example.com.